lukekaye/msc-projects/README.md

 ## Time Series Analysis & Forecasting of Monthly Product Sales

 A time series was provided, intended to represent monthly sales of an unspecified product over ten years.
 The task given was to fit a variety of statistical models to the data and forecast for a period of six months beyond the time series, selecting a final model to do so.
-The production of a short recorded presentation describing the analysis was also required.
 Two mathematical questions in time series theory were given to solve.

 | **Languages/Applications**   | **Major Libraries** |
 |------------------------------|---------------------|